 As documented in the Year 1 report, the Port installed rounded rock on two areas of the west shore that experienced substantial erosion and loss of the installed emergent vegetation and willow stakes.
-Exhibit 7-6 shows those two areas at the time of installation in 2023 and one year later in 2024.
+Exhibit 7-5 shows those two areas shortly after installation in January 2023 and later in August 2024.
 The placed material appears to be stable and the sand beach section between the two areas has been preserved.
-The supplemental substrate areas have not recruited sufficient fines to accommodate a replanting effort.
+The supplemental substrate areas have not recruited sufficient fines to accommodate emergent vegetation.